helidon-io/helidon/docs/modules/metrics/metrics.md

 1. Choose an integration-owned tag name and values.
 2. Provide a [`MeterBuilderCustomizer`][meter-builder-customizer] service.
 Use
    `customize(Meter.Builder)` for meters registered without origin information.
-   Override `customize(Meter.Builder, Class<?>)` to select a tag value based on the component which originated a meter.
-Helidon supplies the provider class automatically for meters contributed by a `MetersProvider`.
+   Override `customize(Meter.Builder, String)` to select a tag value based on the fully-qualified name of the type which originated a meter.
+Helidon supplies the provider class name automatically for meters contributed by a `MetersProvider`.
 3. Create the tag using `MetricsFactory.tagCreate` and add it to the builder before registration.
 For other origin-aware registrations, use `MeterRegistry.getOrCreate(builder, origin)`.
 Do not use the deprecated scope